andrewdisley/realchange-cms/hugo/content/_index.md

   title: Real Help Doncaster
 whatis:
   body: >-
-    **Real Help Doncaster is a campaign to raise awareness and funds to support individuals who are homeless or at risk of homelessness.**
+    **healthier**

-    If everyone who lives, works or visits Doncaster donates, together we can make a Real Help in supporting people into healthier and safer lifestyles.
+    If will all work together, you can make a difference in supporting people who are homeless or at risk of homelessness in Doncaster.

     - - -